VCATconsulting/connectoor-jobs-free/readme.txt

 Yes, the plugin allows you to receive applications directly through your website.
 You can decide whether applications should be submitted via email (1), through an online form (2), or in other ways.
 However, we recommend managing applicants in a GDPR-compliant and process-optimized manner using Connectoor.
 This is the safest way to manage applicants’ personal data efficiently.

 (1) Please note: If you receive personal data via email, you are responsible for processing and deleting it.
 Most companies cannot ensure this securely and in compliance with GDPR according to common assessments.
 Please inform yourself about the requirements you need to meet if you want to manage applicant data in your company without a recruiting software.
 (2) We do not provide an application form in this plugin.
 This is part of the Connectoor recruiting system and can be used in a GDPR-compliant manner through this method.
-If you wish to create your own form in the free plugin, you can do so at your own responsibility using a form builder.
+If you wish to create your own form in the plugin, you can do so at your own responsibility using a form builder.
 However, please be aware of our data protection warnings regarding the handling of applicants’ personal data!

 = What happens if I need technical support?

 Our support team is available in the PRO version and, of course, for Connectoor itself to answer technical questions and assist you with problem-solving.
 You can reach us via email or through our support portal.
-In the free version of our plugin, we ask you to primarily refer to our documentation.
+In the version of our plugin, we ask you to primarily refer to our documentation.

 = Is Connectoor offered outside the German-speaking region?

 The current version of our recruiting software, Connectoor, is specifically developed and optimized for the German-speaking region.
 While our clients receive international applications daily, the companies using Connectoor are primarily located in Germany, Austria, and Switzerland.
 Additional countries where we plan to offer the next generation of Connectoor are planned but not yet implemented.
-You are welcome to use the Connectoor Jobs Free plugin internationally, because the plugin comes with the general language markup.
+You are welcome to use the Connectoor Jobs plugin internationally, because the plugin comes with the general language markup.

 == Changelog ==

+= 1.2.4 =

+* fix some nonce issues
+* fix view for manual jobs

+= 1.2.3 =

+* fix bug in search

+= 1.2.2 =

+* fix nonce issues

+= 1.2.1 =

+* fix some phpcs issues

 = 1.2.0 =